PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_inifile.md

   geometry file are updated.
 Resulting in a folder with the results and everything to reproduce a specific simulation.
   If no output path is given the folder is named `results`.

-- The `trajectory` file with its location to configure output as described [here](jpscore_trajectory#txt).
-The settings are listed below.
+- The `trajectory` file with its location to configure output as described below.

 ### Trajectory settings